 About a quarter (25%) of all brain tumours are meningiomas.
 They are grouped into 3 grades

 It is usually possible to remove these tumours but this depends on their position in the brain.

 Meningiomas are mostly slowly growing (low grade).
-8 out of 10 (80%) people with this type of meningioma will live for more than 5 years.
+Around 80 out of 100 (80%) people with this type of meningioma will survive for 5 years or more after diagnosis.
 Even if a slow growing meningioma cannot be completely removed, it may not grow for a long time.

 High grade, anaplastic meningiomas are more likely to come back after surgery and doctors may recommend radiotherapy for grade 2 and 3 tumours.
 About a third of the tumours that are completely removed will come back if they are not treated with radiotherapy after surgery.
-Fewer than 6 out of 10 people (60%) with a high grade meningioma will live for more than 5 years.
+Fewer than 60 out of 100 people (60%) with a high grade meningioma will survive for 5 years or more after diagnosis.

 Meningiomas are rare in children.
 They may occur in children who have neurofibomatosis and tend to start in the lining of the fluid filled spaces in the brain (the ventricles).
 Unfortunately they tend to be the more quickly growing type.
 Treatment aims to remove the whole tumour and doctors may suggest radiotherapy after surgery for grade 3 tumours.

 Medulloblastoma is the most common type of PNET.
 More than half of all PNETs are diagnosed in children less than 10 years old.
 About 20 to 25 in 100 childhood brain tumours (20 to 25%) are PNETs.
 The outlook for this type of brain tumour depends on the following factors.

 - Whether it can be completely removed with surgery

 - Whether it has spread to the brain stem, spinal cord or elsewhere in the body